Wednesday, November 25, 2009

 Lookism is probably most popular in Korea, the nearest nation of Japan.
 However, Lookism exists in every country to certain degree, and it is somewhat strong in Japan as well.
 Also, beauty in Japan today is deeply associated with Western look.
 This includes double eyelids, big eyes, sharp and high nose, pale skin, etc. Numerous people dye hair to lighter color and some people even wear color contact lenses to imitate blue eyes.

 People do not stop here with eye color and hair color.
 They go even further to become more beautiful, or become more western looking.
 Double eyelid surgery is very popular in Japan.
 Many Asians have single eyelid which makes eyes look smaller.
+In Japan, bigger eyes with eyelids, which resemble Western look, are popular, and many therefore many people decide to get the eyelid surgery.
+Double eyelid surgery, however, increases eye size only vertically.
+There are two other types of eye surgery that increase eye size horizontally.
+First type is to cut little part of skin between the eyes and suture.
+Second type is to cut little part of skin outward of eyes.
+Both surgeries, along with the double eyelid surgery, make the eye size bigger.

 Tuesday, November 17, 2009